brazil

 To establish a new collaborative platform and common data framework for global tuberculosis epidemiology in persons with and without HIV for public health, clinical, and translational science discovery.

-This project also provides support for cohort A infrastructure, including personnel, data management and quality.
+This project provides support for cohort A infrastructure, including personnel, data management and quality.
 All RePORT-Brazil sites are involved.

 status